Zegnat/browserext-merge-windows/README.md

 # ![](assets/icon032.png) Window Merger

 Window Merger was created to address how people want to merge browser windows together after a long browsing session.
+Simply right click to open Firefox’s context menu when multiple windows are open, pick the window you want to merge with, and done!

-It focusses on just that, but gives some usability choices that other alternatives do not have.
+It focusses on merging windows alone, but gives some usability choices that other alternatives do not have like user defined keyboard shortcuts and accessibility through the browser’s own Tools menu.

+Have a look at the screenshots to see what is on offer!

 * **Window Merger does not require you to merge everything.** Often people wanted to merge only specific windows together, so that choice had to